IBM/context-driven-personalization-websphere/README.md

 ```
 INSERT INTO CMDREG (STOREENT_ID, INTERFACENAME, CLASSNAME, TARGET) VALUES (0, 'com.ibm.commerce.catalog.commands.SearchDisplayCmd', 'com.ext.commerce.catalog.commands.ExtSearchDisplayCmdImpl', 'Local');
 ```
+Once the code and Database changes are effected, ensure that the Websphere Server is restarted.

 ## 7. Login to WCS

 Login into `WCS` as one of the existing users, who had placed prior orders across multiple categories.
 This data would have been analyzed by PCI and the user would have a strong affinity established.